sunjerry019/nanosquared/README.md

 n_0     = 0
 ```
 `kappa_1 = 0` is not technically allowed, but experimentally it helps the algorithm to converge faster in certain cases.

+**NOTE**: As of now, only one direction of z_R searching is supported: in the direction of beam propagation when the beam is coming in from the dial side of the stage.

 This way all parameters of the beam may be determined experimentally.
 #### Measuring the caustic